yuleiqin/fantastic-data-engineering/README.md

 - [Muffin: Curating multi-faceted instructions for improving instruction following](https://openreview.net/pdf?id=1vrS1zwekw) - Three paradigms for expanding the instruction datasets: 1) scaling inputs; 2) scaling input-free tasks; and 3) scaling tasks per input.
 To choose appropriate input samples, input contents are selected from different domains with controled similar frequency.
 The entire scaling pipeline includes facets recognition, instruction brainstorm, instruction rematching, and output annotation.

+- [Self-play with Execution Feedback: Improving Instruction-following Capabilities of Large Language Models](https://arxiv.org/pdf/2406.13542) - The two-stage instruction-followng data synthesis method is composed of: 1) instruction augmentation and verification and 2) query augmentation and verification.
+In the first step, human-verified seed instructions are provided for the supervisor model (e.g., larger powerful LLMs) to perform self-instruct.
+The augmented instructions are then used to generate their verification python codes and test cases, where only high quality, excutable triplets (test cases, instructions, verification functions) are kept via filtering (e.g., back translation check).
+In the second step, real-world queries are randomly selected from ShareGPT dataset and concatenated with the generated instructions as **complexity-augmented** instructions.
+These instructions are scored by a LLM to filter out contradictory ones (e.g., query imcompatible with instruction).
+Only valid instructions are sent to the supervisory model for response generation and verification.
+Correct, high quality responses can be used for **supervised fine-tuning** and their invalid counterparts can be employed as negative preferences in **DPO alignment**.

 ### Evo-Instruct🐛